OpenRockets/web-dev-error-solutions/errors/css/css-challenge-creating-a-3d-like-card-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card with Tailwind CSS

 This challenge involves creating a card that gives the illusion of depth and three-dimensionality using only CSS (specifically, Tailwind CSS).
 We'll achieve this effect through clever use of shadows, transforms, and gradients.